Amazing Laguna Bacalar-The Lake of Seven Colors

 By Car

 We recommend driving because the town of Bacalar is spread out and to take advantage of being in the area a car is good to have.
-Just note, that if you are going to continue into Belize with a rental car from Mexico, not all car rental agencies will allow boarder crossings.
+Just note, that if you are going to continue into Belize with a rental car from Mexico, not all car rental agencies will allow border crossings.
 Check with your car rental company first.

 The 307 Highway is very easy to drive going down and passes through some small towns but most of it is rural land.
-Every once in a while you will pass a Mayan Ruin that reminds you that you are in a special place and makes you feel like an explorer.
+Every once in a while, you will pass a Mayan Ruin that reminds you that you are in a special place and makes you feel like an explorer.

 Just make sure you have enough fuel on this trip.
 There are NO gas stations between Tulum and Felipe Carrillo and between Bacalar and Felipe Carrillo.